-You may have never given milk much thought, we are trained from a young age that milk is good for you.
+You may have never given milk much thought, we have trained from a young age that milk is good for you.
 But have you heard the many recent controversies of raw milk?
 Raw milk is as pure and natural as it can get.
 Rather than being sent to a plant to be pasteurized and monitored by the FDA, then off to a bottling factory; Raw milk is simply straight from the cow, to a bottle and to the refrigerator.
-Raw milk last for approximately 7-10 days, which is around the same time period as the milk we purchase from the grocer last once we get it.
+Raw milk lasts for approximately 7-10 days, which is around the same time period as the milk we purchase from the grocer last once we get it.
 The difference is that the pasteurized milk we purchase last longer than that, it just uses up a great deal of its 2-3-week shelf life being processed, bottled and shipped all over the country.
 With fresh raw and local milk, there is no need for a longer shelf life with no travel time needed.

-Have you ever been on the freeway and seen a truck with a huge tank containing milk?
+Have you ever been on the freeway and see a truck with a huge tank containing milk?
 That’s right, our milk that we are consuming is traveling around in a truck that could easily be mistaken for an oil tanker.
 Think about that the next time you pour yourself a glass of commercial milk.
 In recent years, local raw milk has become a hot topic, that up until then was only for the bravest of souls.
-But now, you can even find a black market of raw milk “dealers”.
+But now, you can even find a black market for raw milk “dealers”.
 Raw milk still remains illegal or limited in the majority of the country, making it quite hard to obtain for most people, especially if you don’t live in a rural area.
 But what is the big fuss over milk?
 Is one that much better for you than the other?

 Pasteurization Kills Healthy Bacteria

 When milk is exposed to the “Pasteurization” process, the milk is heated to kill all bacteria and pathogens, including the beneficial bacteria, enzymes, and raw fat.
 According to, Farm Aid, raw milk has been accredited with reducing asthma, allergies, digestive health, and other health benefits to those who consume it through childhood.
 These benefits are seemingly due to the lack of pasteurization and the consumption of good bacteria and pathogens.
-Though, pasteurization is in place to help keep people safe by making food safer for consumption, many people are very much against the pasteurization process.
-Milk isn’t the only healthy food that loses a lot of its good for you properties before hitting the store shelves, honey for instance, is always best purchased locally and raw.
+Though pasteurization is in place to help keep people safe by making food safer for consumption, many people are very much against the pasteurization process.
+Milk isn’t the only healthy food that loses a lot of its good for you properties before hitting the store shelves, honey, for instance, is always best purchased locally and raw.
 But it doesn’t have the same risk factors as raw local milk.

 The Risk of Drinking Un-Pasteurized Milk

-According to the, CDC, data studied the number of outbreaks from 2007 to 2013 showed that there were 81 outbreaks due to the consumption of raw milk.
+According to the CDC, data studied the number of outbreaks from 2007 to 2013 showed that there were 81 outbreaks due to the consumption of raw milk.
 The outbreaks resulted in 979 illnesses and of those 73 people were hospitalized due to their illness.
 The majority of the illnesses were caused by salmonella.
 Out of the 78 outbreaks from raw milk, 59% of the people sickened were children under the age of 5.
 Young children, the elderly and people with weakened immune systems are far more likely to become sick from consuming raw milk.
 Their immune systems typically aren’t strong enough to fight the bacteria and pathogens found in raw milk.

 Should You Be Eating Raw, Local Milk?